Four horns and four craftsmen: In the Talmud

 The four craftsmen are discussed in Babylonian Talmud Suk.
 52b.
 Rav Hana bar Bizna attributed to Rav Simeon Hasida the identification of these four craftsmen as Messiah ben David, Messiah ben Joseph, Elijah, and the Righteous Priest.
 However David Kimhi interpreted the four craftsmen as four kingdoms.

 In later interpretation

 The imagery of craftsmen is generally considered as "smiths", able to master the four iron horns, as symbolizing nations used as instruments of divine power for the destruction of Israel's enemies.
+The appearance of four horns "symbolises their universality".